bmckenzie93/immersedInArt/README.md

   [4:17pm]
   That was so fun!
 It took a while to get it to work but I finally got it to do what I wanted!!
 The text changes on hover and the icon stays above too.
 I had to do some psudo-selecting a few levels deep to get it to work. yay!

+  [5:05pm]
+  I just spent about 45min tinkering around with the code so that when the key cards scaled up on hover it wouldnt resize the parent div.
+That should NOT have taken that long lol.
+Got it though!
 }